satubipost/dataScienceIntro-finalProject/README.md

 ```

-download stopwords package from nltk
+Download stopwords package from nltk

 ```python
 #nltk.download()
 ```

-split the text by '.' and count # of sentences - we will later generate 0.3*#ofSentences for each book
+split the text by '.' and count # of sentences - we will later generate 0.3*NumofSentences for each book and numOfSentences in that book

 ```python